Clean Creeks

 In Australia, 130,000 tonnes of plastic is dumped into our oceans yearly.

-Working with the Reef Guardian Council, Land and Sea Rangers from Yirrganydji, Madjaybana, Mandingalbay, alongside our Cairns Youth Councillors and the Turtle Rehabilitation Centre, we have captured the scale of Cairns’ litter problem and the damage it is causing.
+Working with the Reef Guardian Councils program, alongside Indigenous Rangers from Madjaybana, Mandingalbay and Gimuy, as well as students from Trinity Anglican School, we have captured the scale of Cairns’ litter problem and the damage it is causing.
+Acknowledgements to Tangaroa Blue whose work is also showcased in the video below.

 Care for land and sea

-As part of the ambitious reduction initiative, Cairns Regional Council has partners with Reef Guardian Council and Clean Up Australia to produce the Clean Creeks campaign in efforts to reduce near urban waterways.
+As part of this ambitious initiative, Cairns Regional Council has partnered with Reef Guardian Councils and Clean Up Australia to produce the Clean Creeks campaign in efforts to reduce litter in urban waterways.

 In the lead-up to the annual wet season, heavy rains can wash rubbish into the ocean, threatening marine life and polluting the Great Barrier Reef.